smkent/monoscad/bosch-custom-case/README.md

 # Description

 Put the "custom" into your [Bosch Custom Case][bosch-custom-case] with custom 3D-printed bit clips!
-These cases have slots for clips of drill and drive bits, but the OEM clips are only available with bits included.
+These cases have slots for swappable clips of drill and drive bits, but the OEM clips are only available with bits included.
 Create your own bit clips with this model!

 ## Features